allebone/help.omni.af.mil/docs/PEX/Training.md

 Exporting a Task List

 1. Menu > Training > Qualification > Setup > Task List Builder 2.
-PEX al ows you to export Task Lists for distribution to other PEX Databases.
+PEX all ows you to export Task Lists for distribution to other PEX Databases.
 Select the Task List to Export from the Task List Directory.

 3. Right-click the selected Task List or click Additional Task List Actions button and select Export Task List from the menu.